cjdbarlow/Part-One/barbiturates.md

 # Barbiturates
-Thiopentone acts increasing the duration of cloride channel opening at GABA<sub>A</sub> receptors (at a separate site to benzodiazepines), enhancing the action of GABA.
+Thiopentone acts at GABA<sub>A</sub> receptors (at a separate site to benzodiazepines) in the CNS, causing:
+* Decreased rate of dissociation of GABA
+Increases the duration of channel opening, causing effective hyperpolarisation due to increased Cl<sup>-</sup> conductance.
+* Direct activation of the channel at higher doses

 |Property|Thiopentone
 |--|--|